uccser/cs-unplugged/docs/source/author/writing_guide.rst

 .. code-block:: none

-  Try using the following blocks:
+  # Scratch Programming Exercise

+  Try using the following blocks to create a program to display numbers 1, 2, 4, 8 and 16 on the screen, one at a time for 1 second each.

   ```scratch
   when flag clicked